 The individual Feedback Report can be the focus of the coaching session.
 It elaborately analyses the student’s strengths split into the four key personality factors and includes a coaching plan.
 The following example feedback report is a great basis to learn how to interpret the report which can then be used as coaching guidance.

 Here you find all activities that we offer to students and which could be leveraged as pre-work.
 Ranging from exploring your strengths, to preparing for your application and interview.
+Either work through the individual activities below, or take the interactive Develop yourself with wingfinder e-learning that uses a short quiz to identify which activities you need to focus on the most.
 Give students wings to land their dream job.Download all activities

 Red Bull Wingfinder is an accurate, free personality assessment that focuses on your strengths.